-The course in Anatomy is continuous over the first and second years.
-It is designed to provide students with the working knowledge of the structure of the human body which is an essential foundation for their clinical studies.
+The Anatomy course is continuous over the first and second year.
+The course is designed to provide students with a working knowledge of the structure of the human body which is an essential foundation for their clinical studies.
 Studies in the first year are concerned with the topographical and functional anatomy of the limbs and thorax.
-Particular attention is paid to the muscles, bones and joints of the regions.
+Topics covered include osteology and arthrology, myology, anatomy of the limbs and thorax, surface and functional anatomy on the living model.